sooriyaarachchi/pybites.github.io-src/content/django-registration-app.md

 	</body>
 	</html>

-If you want to add your own CSS styles on top of purecss create a `style.css` inside register/static/
+If you want to add your own CSS styles on top of Purecss create a `style.css` inside the register/static/ folder.

+Here is a bare minimum to use Google fonts and align the login div:

+	(venv) $ cat register/register/static/style.css
+	body {
+		background-color: #fff;
+		width: 800px;
+		margin: 0 auto;
+		font-family: 'Open Sans', sans-serif;
+	}
+	form {
+		margin: 20px 0;
+	}
+	#login {
+		border-bottom: 1px solid #ddd;
+		padding-bottom: 10px;
+		margin-bottom: 10px;
+		text-align: right;
+	}

 ## Django-registration templates

 Unfortunately the required templates are not included in Django-registration when pip installing it.
 What I ended up doing was grabbing them from [django-registration-templates](https://github.com/macdhuibh/django-registration-templates).
-However I made some wording and styling ([purecss](https://purecss.io)) changes to them and one template - *password_reset_email.txt* - was missing which caused password reset to crash.
+However I made some wording and styling ([purecss](https://purecss.io)) changes to them and one template - *password_reset_email.txt* - was missing from that set, which caused the password reset page to crash.
 So grab my copy instead:

 	# you should be here:
 	(venv) $ pwd
-	/Users/bbelderb/code/registration/register
+	./registration/register

+	# grab them from the GH repo in case I make further changes:
 	(venv) $ git clone https://github.com/pybites/django-registration ~/Downloads/registration-templates
 	...